 Aside from hairstyles, here are some other things that can function as subjective social or fashion knowledge checks:

-- Your sense of humor (e.g., references from TV show X are lame and played out")
+- Sense of humor (e.g., "Everyone should know references from TV show X are lame and played out")

-- Your stance on certain aspects of socializing (e.g., "'Everyone' at this university knows it's no big deal to be fifteen minutes late to things.
+- Stance on certain aspects of socializing (e.g., "'Everyone at this university knows it's no big deal to be fifteen minutes late to things.
 You can't get too upset about it.")

-- How you communicate over text (e.g., what emojis and abbreviations are okay to use)
+- How to communicate over text (e.g., what emojis and abbreviations are okay to use)

 - Being up to date on local slang

-- Whether you can perform quick, ritual social exchanges (e.g., knowing the "right" way to greet people with a handshake and hug)
+- Knowing how to perform quick, ritual social exchanges (e.g., knowing the "right" way to greet people with a handshake and hug)

-- Other choices related to your grooming, like your facial hair or makeup
+- Other choices related to grooming, like facial hair or makeup

-- Things related to your fashion sense, like how you wear certain items of clothing or accessories
+- Things related to fashion sense, like how to wear certain items of clothing or accessories

-It can be hard to learn which knowledge checks are in effect in your neck of the woods, since they can vary.
+They vary, and it can be hard to learn which knowledge checks are in effect in your neck of the woods.
 They're just something you have to pick up through observation or research.
 That can take some time.
-You can look up more widely-held ones though by Googling terms like common fashion mistakes.
+You can look up more widely-held ones though by doing a search for terms like common fashion mistakes.

 If you're less-socially conventional or experienced these "knowledge checks" can really bother you: